LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Executes after `OnSet` when a player is moved from another class into this one (for example via an admin command).
-The class index the player previously belonged to is provided so you can migrate data or adjust loadouts.
+Fires when a player is transferred into this class from a different one (for example via an admin command).
+It runs immediately after `OnSet`.
+The previous class index is provided so you can migrate data or adjust loadouts.

 **Parameters:**